Appendix B — Git Introduction

 When you run git status, you get an overview of the current state of your project.

-The git status command displays the status of your working directory and the staging area.
+Example B.3 (Continuing the example from above:) The git status command displays the status of your working directory and the staging area.
 It shows you which files have been modified, which files are staged for commit, and which files are not yet being tracked:

 git status